dps923/winter2017/assignments/a6-query-itunes-store.md

 <br>

 #### Configure it for use
 Return to the MediaList controller code.
 Next, study the ExampleList controller code.
 Notice that it has a reference to the model class.
-Do the same for the MediaSearch controller.
+Do the same for the MediaList controller.
 Notice also that it adopts the WebServiceModelDelegate protocol.
 Do that here too.
 (When you do, you'll need to copy in the delegate method from the ExampleList controller - do that too.)

 In viewDidLoad(), set/configure the scene's title property with something (like "Search results").
 Also, set the table view property's row height to be larger than default, for example, about 60.0.